aibi00/growbox/README.md

 The pH value sensor will also be in the large tank.
 It will also deliver an anlog voltage which will also be digitalized.
 The pH value must not fall under 5,5 and must not rise above 6,5.
 To stabilize the value, two small pumps will pump pH rising and sinking fluid into the large tank for 1s.

 # water tank
 In one of the four small tanks will only be water.
 The pump will only be activated if to less water is in the large tank.
-The time is calculated by using the pump rate.
+The time how long to pump, is calculated by using the pump rate.

 # LM293D
 To control all the small pumps, this chip will be used.
 Below you can find the link for the data sheet.
 It can be controlled by 5V but can drive motors with higher voltage.
 The raspberry pi only has to turn gpios on and off.

 # MCP3008
 The raspberry pi cant work with analog signals.
 But it has two SPI buses which can be used for ADCs like the MCP3008.
-Below you can find again the library and tutorial how you can digitalize analog signal by using MCP300x and Elixir.
+Below you can find again the library and tutorial how you can digitalize analog signal by using MCP300x and Elixir and the datasheet.
+On CH0 - CH4 are the PT100s and the pH- and TDS-sensor because their outputs are analog signals.

 # Code
 Now i will explain how my code works.
 Elixir is a functional programming language.
 The Website is a process which is running on its own and the grow box is also a process.
 Between these two is a connection for communication.
 For this communication the library pub-sub is used.
 The grow box is responsible for the whole logic and it will tick and send the complete state to the website which will show it in graphs.
 But between the grow box and the website all the stuff to control and get data are hanging in the line.
 They are also working on themself as processes.
 Some libraries are needed to control everything like for pwm and gpios.